davidbegin/python-in-the-morning/Week2_2020-3-2_6/Thursday/README.md

 Javascript was shipped after 2 weeks
   - this affects language evolution
-Hasklee was shipped after 10 years
+Haskell was shipped after 10 years